Our Lady of Candelaria Parish Church (Silang)

-The Our Lady of Candelaria Parish Church, commonly known as the Silang Church, is a Roman Catholic parish church in the municipality of Silang, in the province of Cavite, Philippines under the Roman Catholic Diocese of Imus.
+The Diocesan Shrine and Parish of Our Lady of Candelaria, commonly known as Silang Church, is a Roman Catholic parish church in the municipality of Silang, in the province of Cavite, Philippines under the Diocese of Imus.
 Its titular is the Our Lady of Candelaria (also Our Lady of Candles).
 The church is known for its Spanish colonial architectural style and the rococo-influenced retablos.
-It is the oldest existing stone church in the province of Cavite having completed in 1639.
+It is the oldest existing stone church in the province of Cavite, having been completed in 1639.

-The church and retablo of the Our Lady of Candelaria Parish was declared a National Cultural Treasure by the National Museum of the Philippines on 3 February 2017.
+The church and retablo of the Our Lady of Candelaria Parish was declared a National Cultural Treasure by the National Museum of the Philippines on February 3, 2017.